codefuse-ai/.github/profile/README.md

 </p>
 <br/>

-We are passionate about creating innovative open-source solutions that empower developers throughout the software development process as shown above.
+We are passionating about creating innovative open-source solutions that empower developers throughout the software development process as shown above.
 We also encourage engineers and researchers within this community to join us in co-constructing/improving CodeFuse.